mono/CocosSharp/ReleaseNotes/RendererPipeline.md

 ![ZOrdering vs depth ordering](https://raw.githubusercontent.com/mono/CocosSharp/develop/ReleaseNotes/RendererPipelineNotesContent/ZOrderVsDepthOrder.png "ZOrdering vs depth ordering")

-At this point, there is a disagreement between the depth and z-ordering, so the Renderer has to make the choice.
+At this point, there is a disagreement between the depth and z-ordering, so the Renderer has to make a choice.
 In particular, for our implementation, __depth-ordering is prioritised over z-ordering__.
 The motivation is that a geometric ordering is the more appropriate choice to dynamically alter the render ordering of nodes that may be moving around in world.
 Below is a video showcasing this idea

 <script src="http://vjs.zencdn.net/4.0/video.js"></script>